regina-hong/BlessedRegina/README.md

 Original Open Source English KJV Bible XML: https://github.com/neoadventist/kjvsql

 Original Ancient Hebrew Bible Recordings: http://www.aoal.org/hebrew_audiobible.htm

-I plan to load all contents of YouTube and each verse resources I create for education purposes in other repository.

 God's words don't have a copyright and my work doesn't have a copyright.